iiwaasnet/kino/README.md

 Since Rendezvous server is a single point of failure, it is recommended to start several instances of the service on different nodes to build a fault-tolorent cluster.

+**MessageHub** is one of the ways to send messages into Actors network.
+It a *starting point of the flow*.
+First message sent from MessageHub gets CorrelationId assigned, which is then copied to any other messages, created during the message flow.
+It is possible to create a *callback point*, which allows to route back to the caller the message, on which the callback is defined.
+Thus, clients may emulate a synchronous call, waiting for the callback to be resolved with the resulting message or exception.

 ## Some details
 All communication between Actors happens by message passing.
 Messages are distinguished by **Identity**, i.e. string representation of message type.
 There are two distribution patterns for a message: unicast and broadcast.
 Messages of the latest type are sent to **all** registered Actors, which can handle this type of message.